-The Craig y Nos Castle Conservatory (see pictures on left and below) would have been the place where Patti and her guests would gather to savour the beautiful view to the hills beyond.
+The Craig y Nos Castle Conservatory would have been the place where Patti and her guests would gather to savour the beautiful view to the hills beyond.

 The Craig y Nos Castle Conservatory was derelict when we took over the Castle, but it has now been restored and is a popular venue for Wedding Receptions, specifically Wedding Breakfasts.
 Some before, during and after pictures are shown here.

 From the conservatory, Adelina Patti's guests would walk through an aviary of exotic birds (now restored and in use as the Gym - see below) before entering the huge winter garden.

 The winter gardens (shown in column of pictures on the right) were all covered in glass to protect the many plants Patti imported from all over the world.

 This building was donated to the people of Swansea in her will, and was moved to Swansea where it has undergone a couple of restorations.
 It is now known as "The Patti Pavilion".

 The first make-over, by Anneka Rice, was more of a quickie for TV.
 The work was not very long-lasting though it served as a catalyst for a more recent and major restoration.

 The Council have since spent around £1m considerably upgrading and restoring the building and its future overlooking Swansea Bay is now assured (see pictures below and right).